-What’s in Horse Waste?
+What’s in Horse Poop?

-Horse waste is organic, but it can contain harmful elements like sediment, phosphorous, nutrients, salts, ammonia, bacteria and viruses.
+Horse waste is organic, but it can contain harmful elements like sediment, phosphorus, nutrients, salts, ammonia, bacteria and viruses.
 When carried off to local rivers, streams and lakes, these components disrupt the ecosystem and cause harm to life in our local waterways.

 Proper management of manure, pastures and paddocks can prevent pollutants from entering local waterways and protect the health of your horse.
 Follow these best practices when caring for your horse:

 - Collect and remove soiled bedding and manure from stalls, pens and corrals at least once daily.

 - Deposit waste in sturdy, insect-resistant and seepage-free waste containers.

 - Cover manure with tarps during rain events to prevent runoff of pollutants.